What is acupuncture?

 Currently, Dr. Susannah serves as Secretary of the New Jersey Acupuncture Society.
 In the aftermath of Hurricane Irene and Superstorm Sandy, Dr. Susannah co-coordinated stress relief teams at multiple clinics through Acupuncturists Without Borders.

 Dr. Susannah is heavily involved in the Boonton community.
-She is co-founder of Boonton Rainbow Pride and a member if Boonton Elks Lodge #1405.
-She is a past trustee of Boonton Main Street.
+She currently serves as Secretary of Boonton Elks Lodge #1405.
+She co-founded Boonton Rainbow Pride and served as a trustee of Boonton Main Street.

 Dr. Susannah's book Peace With Trees was published by Soleil Press.
 Her articles have been published by The Huffington Post, PTSD Journal, Elephant Journal, The Mighty and Thrive Global.